a-flyleaf/omori/_meta/2023-06-28_is-this-a-meta.md

 Ah dang, a'ight, already decided to beat the shit out of Basil then.
 Only way to go is forward (literally; Sunny shakes his head if you try walking down too far), and thennnn...
 Duet sequence, I think?
 The ending sequence is so Much it always gets jumbled in my head....

--checks LP- (relevant part at the very end of [this update](https://lparchive.org/Omori/Update%2048/)) *Oh wait no ok,* Omori fight and *then* the Duet.
+-checks [LP](https://lparchive.org/Omori/Update%2048/)- *Oh wait no ok,* Omori fight and *then* the Duet.
 Guess this is a quick ticket to the Oyasumi end, then.... :,D Saving just for that, I suppose.

 (As a side note, Crime and Slander that the Fandom wiki doesn't note this area, along with all the other abstract-as-hell maps from the truth sequence, under "Black Space."
 They're all *incredibly* important and symbolic and such, but they don't get special pages like the rooms found via doors.
 Heck is up with that!!!)